-- Mathematics

-- 6 semester hours

-- 2) Training in military service schools and work in military occupations will be considered for credit based on the recommendation of the American Council on Education (ACE) and / or upon assessment by NCI's policies and procedures.
-For military applicants, the following documents are acceptable:

-- a.
-DD-214

-- b.
-Soldier Talent Profile (STP)
+- 3) Training in military service schools and work in military occupations will be considered for credit, based on the recommendation of the American Council on Education (ACE) and / or upon assessment by NCI's policies and procedures.
+For military applicants, the following documents are acceptable: - a.
+DD-214 - b.
+Soldier Talent Profile (STP) - c.
+Joint Service Transcript (JST) - 4) NCI awards credit for several professional licenses or certificates.
+Official documentation must be submitted to the Admissions department for evaluation. - 5) NCI accepts course credits from other accepted accredited postsecondary institutions, or FAA authorized 147 schools.

-- c.
-Officer Record Brief (ORB)

-- d.
-Joint Service Transcript (JST)

-- 3) NCI awards credit for several professional licenses or certificates.
-Official documentation must be submitted to the Admissions department for evaluation.

-- 4) NCI accepts course credits from other accepted accredited postsecondary institutions, or FAA authorized 147 schools.
 Hours accepted for transfer to NCI may not duplicate other credits awarded and must be substantially similar to courses offered at NCI.
 Coursework evaluated as acceptable for transfer to NCI will be posted on the NCI transcript.
 The letter grade will be indicated when the transfer course is used to satisfy specific NCI program requirements and will be used in GPA calculation.
 Course substitution and course equivalencies may be utilized to assist in transferring credit to NCI programs.

-- 5) NCI awards credit to those students who present official College Entrance Examination Board (CEEB) Advanced Placement Test scores of 5, 4, or 3 on examinations that fit their academic program and 2 or better on the Calculus examinations.
+6) NCI awards credit to those students who present official College Entrance Examination Board (CEEB) Advanced Placement Test scores of 5, 4, or 3 on examinations that fit their academic program and 2 or better on the Calculus examinations.